 Hours of operation are from 8:30 am until midnight (weather permitting) so there is the opportunity to see Walt Disney World at night.
 You might even be airborne during one of the firework displays.

-The balloon is also illuminated in the evenings making it even more spectacular after dark.
+The balloon is also internally illuminated making it even more spectacular after dark.

 Like free-flight hot-air balloons, tethered-flight helium balloons still require good weather conditions before they can fly but they are not constrained by air temperatures so no early morning rise is necessary!